Pretty intense, no?

-The Era of Prophecies?
+The Age of Bones?
 Well then I suppose it hasn’t been that much time, then, has it?
 Or maybe it’s been A LOT of time - how would I really know?
 I have trouble grasping your… time-lines.

 Listen, all I know is the story you want to hear begins in the Era of Prophecies in the year 800 and… something?
 Look I barely grasp your lines.
 Give me some wiggle room here.

 The reason your years are important here is because-